Governance and disclosure

 |Australian Administration Services Pty Ltd||62 003 429 114|

 |JANA Investment Advisers Pty Ltd||97 006 717 568|

 |Mercer Consulting (Australia) Pty Ltd||55 153 168 140|

 |The Northern Trust Company||62 126 279 918|

-GESB has a Conflicts Management Framework in place to identify conflicts that may arise in the course of business as usual operations.
-Policies on conflicts of interests have been established to ensure that employees and Board directors are aware of their obligation to disclose all duties or interests they have which may give rise to a conflict of interest.
-GESB has also established procedures to understand and avoid, disclose, monitor and manage conflicts of interests.
+Our conflicts management framework identifies conflicts that may arise in the course of business operations.
+We have established policies on conflicts of interests to ensure that employees and Board directors are aware of their obligation to disclose all duties or interests they have which may give rise to a conflict of interest.
+We have also created procedures to understand and avoid, disclose, monitor and manage conflicts of interests.